 Have you ever noticed the temperature between rooms in your house vary, and that regardless of how much you alter your home’s AC or heater settings the problem still persists?
 If the answer is yes, then you’re more than likely dealing with airflow problems in your home’s HVAC unit.
 An HVAC unit with airflow issues can be an incredibly annoying problem simply due to the fact that there are a handful of potential causes and pinpointing the exact cause isn’t always so easy.
 On top of that, letting airflow issues go untreated will only cause more damage to your HVAC unit down the road, resulting in more expenses for you.
 With that said, if you notice that certain rooms in your home are unusually hot or cold, or that your vents have weak airflow, then it is recommended that you check your HVAC unit or have it checked by a professional.
-Luckily, the professional HVAC technicians at D&T Air Conditioning and Heating have put together a list of the most common causes of airflow problems so that you don’t spend hours trying to find the cause of your HVAC unit’s airflow issues.
+Luckily, the professional HVAC technicians at Mighty Air Inc. have put together a list of the most common causes of airflow problems so that you don’t spend hours trying to find the cause of your HVAC unit’s airflow issues.

 Clogged Air Filters

 Your HVAC unit’s air filters are what keep the air in your home clean by making sure that pollutants, mold, and dust don’t find a way into your home and into your lungs.
 These air filters need to be cleaned roughly once a month and replaced roughly every 4 months to ensure that the air quality in your home is safe and that your HVAC unit doesn’t get clogged.
 If your air filters are in bad condition, replace them and begin routinely cleaning as well as replacing them in order to prevent the issue from recurring.

 Low Refrigerant Levels in Your HVAC Unit